spacemeat/humon/README.md

 1. **We are serving humans who are serving machines with this language.**
 The APIs are the conjunction of human and machine.
 The machine has been taught how to use them.
 We can learn the same.
 API design must be convenient and unsurprising, consistent and unambiguous.
 1. **Humon is domain-neutral.**
-There are no assumptions made about the structure, use of the structure, or meaning of any keys or values or comments or annotations.
+There are no assumptions made about the structure, use of the structure, or meaning of any keys or values or comments or metatags.
 Applications will use Humon to describe their own domain-specific structure, as determined by the app designer.
 A Humon source text that is syntactically legal per the language rules is valid Humon; whether it is a valid structure for the app using Humon is up to the app to determine.

 ### Principles in the language
 No more required quotes.
 Commas are optional.
 When you do quote keys or values, you can use any common quote character `` ' " ` ``.
 Custom tag quotes are supported.
 Keys and values are just text data.
 Quoted strings can contain newlines.
-Annotations and comments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an application.
+Metatags and comments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an application.
 Humon files are *intended* to be authored and modified in text editing tools, by humans, and also be simple enough for a machine to generate as well.

 ### Principles in the APIs
 Most of the interesting use cases for Humon involve a machine reading data authored by either a machine or a human.
 The performance characteristics of the implementation reflect this; loaded Humon troves are *immutable*.
 Searching and scanning through Humon data is quick, and references to internal data do not go bad for the life of the trove.